-- its role, influence and extent of application should be duly noted; researchers must accept responsibility and accountability, taking ownership for content generated through GenAl; - recognise and acknowledge biases and confirm the reliability and accuracy of information generated through GenAl; - · acknowledge when GenAI models are used; - appropriate recognition and referencing of information sourced from GenAl models; - use caution when inputting data into GenAl models, especially confidential, commercial-in-confidence, copyrighted and human data, noting the potential risk of losing data ownership and that entering information into GenAl models may be considered a breach of confidentiality; - recognition of data sovereignty specific to Aboriginal and Torres Strait Islander people; - staff with supervisory responsibilities to students undertaking research must support a culture of responsible research conduct.
+- through GenAI; recognise and acknowledge biases and confirm the reliability and accuracy of information generated through GenAI; acknowledge when GenAI models are used; appropriate recognition and referencing of information sourced from GenAI models; use caution when inputting data into GenAl models, especially confidential, commercial-in-confidence, copyrighted and human data, noting the potential risk of losing data ownership and that entering information into GenAI models may be considered a breach of confidentiality; - recognition of data sovereignty specific to Aboriginal and • Torres Strait Islander people; - staff with supervisory responsibilities to students undertaking research must support a culture of responsible research conduct.

-&lt;sup>1 As defined by the Australian Code for the Responsible Conduct of Research, the concept of research is broad and includes the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies, inventions and understandings.
+1 As defined by the Australian Code for the Responsible Conduct of Research, the concept of research is broad and includes the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies, inventions and understandings.
 This could include synthesis and analysis of previous research to the extent that it is new and creative.